eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 4. Find the local-execution.cmd (for Windows) or local-execution-mac.sh (for Mac).

 5. Run the tests: Depending on your system, execute the local-execution.cmd (for Windows) or local-execution-mac.sh (for Mac) to start the tests.
-   In order to run them open the terminal and run `cd C:\Projects\frontex` (replace the path with the path that you have saved the project).
+   In order to run them open the terminal and run `cd C:\Projects\wallet` (replace the path with the path that you have saved the project).
 After you navigate to the correct directory, run the .cmd file by typing its name and pressing Enter.
 So, you should type: `local-execution.cmd`

+   Note: On tests there are some tags.

+   @ANDROID: will run all android tests
+   @IOS: will run all the ios tests
+   Or you can run a specific test with a unique tag that each test has, for example @US_VD_TC_01.

+   Tags: @before_01, @before_02, @before_03 are used for technical reasons on automation tests and don't use them for execution.

+   Depending on which tests you want to run, you will include the corresponding tag in the local-execution.cmd or local-execution-mac.sh

 6. After the execution a report will be created and can be open by opening the index.html file in the path ./target/site/reports/index.html.
 If you have enabled the appium.recording property then a .mp4 file will be created in the ./target/recordings folder.
 If you execute the tests in Mac then you have to install also ffmpeg.